AllExecutive TeamSenior Volunteer TeamFoundersPatronsTrustees

 Jade Emmett

-Jade started her career at 17 by joining ITV’s Apprenticeship scheme, working alongside Rose who was her manager.
-Prior to this, Jade attended state school where attendance was one of the worst nationally, and GCSE pass rates were very low.
-A lot of students were from disadvantaged backgrounds, however this inspired Jade to return back to her school as an alumni volunteer.
+Jade started her career at 17 by joining ITV’s Apprenticeship scheme.
+Prior to this, she attended state school where attendance was one of the worst nationally, and GCSE pass rates were very low.
+A lot of students were from disadvantaged backgrounds, however this inspired her to return back to her school to give career talks, attend career fairs, and assist with SMBP (while it was known as the LSMP) over the years.

 In her spare time, Jade is an avid digital illustrator and Japanese culture enthusiast, attending comic conventions up and down the country.